 If you don't have other powers, such as power of attorney, to make decisions for the adult, you can apply for 1 of 2 types of orders:

 - intervention order - a one-off decision where short-term help is needed, for example, selling a house or signing a document

 - guardianship order - the continuous management of affairs is needed.
 You can apply for a financial or welfare guardianship or both

 The Adults with Incapacity Act allows medical treatment to be given to protect or promote the physical and mental health of an adult who is unable to consent.
 These can be for:

-- one-off medical treatment eg an operation
+- one-off medical treatment, such as an operation

-There's a free Scottish Government DVD Making Decisions - Your Rights (for people with learning disabilities).
+There is a free Scottish Government DVD Making Decisions - Your Rights (for people with learning disabilities).
 The DVD gives simple information about the Act.